baude/uofmn1/README.md

 ### Run the new image

-Now that the imiage build is complete, we can run the new image.
-Here `:latest` is added for completeness.
+Now that the image build is complete, we can run the new image.
+Here the `:latest` tag is added for completeness.

 ```console
 $ podman run -dt -p <RANDOM_PORT:80> localhost/mynginx:latest